sajadali01/LUDO-Game/README.md

 Have Implemented turn-based gameplay, allowing each player to roll the dice and move their pieces.**

 **Develop a Basic Turn-Based Ludo Game Prototype:
-Create a prototype of a turn-based Ludo game featuring two players: one human and one computer-controlled.**
+Create a prototype of a turn-based Ludo game featuring multiple players**

 **Winning Conditions:
 Have defined winning conditions for players based on reaching the designated positions on the board.**